Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 ### HDFS namenode HA mode

-To configure Alluxio work with HDFS namenode in HA mode, you need to configure Alluxio servers to access HDFS with the proper configuration file.
-Note that once this is set, Your applications using Alluxio client do not need any special configuration.
+To configure Alluxio work with HDFS namenodes in HA mode, you need to configure Alluxio servers to access HDFS with the proper configuration file.
+Note that once this is set, your applications using Alluxio client do not need any special configuration.

 There are two possible approaches: